KitoKotowa/redfin-scraper/README.md

+# Redfin scraper
-# A simple scraper for Redfin - A real estate website
+A simple scraper for Redfin - A real estate website